Kousa Dogwood Cornus kousa

 -

 The Kousa dogwood is a handsome, small- to medium-sized tree reaching a mature height of 30 feet.
-Sometimes referred to as the Chinese dogwood, this Asian cousin to our native flowering dogwood can be used as a specimen plant or in shrub borders.
+Sometimes referred to as the Chinese dogwood, this Asian is a cousin to our native flowering dogwood.
+It can be used as a specimen plant or in shrub borders.

-Our native dogwoods bloom in April, while the Kousa dogwoods flower nearly a month later.
-A tree for all seasons, the Kousa dogwood has berries that resemble raspberry fruit in autumn, and the peeling bark on the mature tree trunks gives the bark an attractive mottled appearance.
+Our native dogwoods bloom before foliage emerges in April, while the Kousa dogwoods flower nearly a month later, with its flowers nestled among fresh green leaves.
+A tree for all seasons, the Kousa dogwood has berries that resemble raspberry fruit in autumn, and the peeling bark on the mature tree trunks has an attractive mottled appearance.
+The fall leaf color is reddish-purple to scarlet and lasts for 3 to 5 weeks.
 It truly has year-round interest.

 Quick ID Hints: